Xon77/Live4Bubbles/README.md

 **A performance tool for controlling Live Coding Databases from [Tidal Cycles](https://tidalcycles.org/) and [Hydra](https://hydra.ojack.xyz/) with [SuperCollider](https://supercollider.github.io/) GUI and controllers.
 It is my new life-long project, for as many years as possible until the end of my life.**

 *Live 4 Bubbles* is an extension and modified version based on [SuperDirtMixer](https://github.com/thgrund/SuperDirtMixer) from Thomas Grund.
-But it goes far beyond a simple mixer for Tidal Cycles - it transforms your live coding setup into a comprehensive performance and control system with control over your rhythmic, spectral and spatial patterns of sound files and SuperCollider synthesis.
+But it goes far beyond a mixer for Tidal Cycles - it transforms your live coding setup into a comprehensive performance and control system with control over your rhythmic, spectral and spatial patterns of sound files and SuperCollider synthesis.

 ### 🎛️ Core Features